zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/README.md

 ## Oracle Golgengate Classic Workshop

-Welcome to the Golden Gate for Big Data Workshop.
+Welcome to the Golden Gate Classic Workshop.
 The content will give you a basic understanding of Golden Gate and Big Data.

 ## Introduction